Deception Pass Challenge

 Who Should Attend:

-- Advanced paddlers only have experience paddling in the tidal rapids and rough water at Deception Pass.
+- Advanced paddlers only must have experience paddling in the tidal rapids and rough water at Deception Pass.
+No beginners or those without DP experience.

 - Must have a 100% reliable self or re-mount and know how to swim